blipn/ScriptRunnerNode/README.md

 **ScriptRunnerNode**

-let you run some bash commands in a shell from node.js
+Lets you run some bash commands in a shell from node.js

-This package run with no dependency
+This package runs with no dependency

 Working on node 6